Omar-El-Hamdaoui/ClashAdvisorAPI/README.md

 Mettre tous les Movies dans le fichier output.txt :./gradlew run --args="AllMovies --outputFile=output.txt" Tous les Movies avec titre "Monkeyshines" et genre ='99'./gradlew run --args="AllMovies --partialTitle=Monkeyshines --genreIds=99"

+for interactive mode in terminal: we start by ./gradlew run --args="AllMovies"
+And then you are just getting questions about what to do with the results